Yummy-Yums/Yummy-Yums/README.md

 - **Backend Engineering** roles with Scala, Python, or Rust
 - **Distributed Systems** and microservices architecture (see my load-balancer project)
 - **Functional Programming** and effect systems (ZIO, Cats implementations)
-- **Systems Programming** with containerization and infrastructure
 - **Data Engineering** and transformation pipelines
 - **Open Source** contribution opportunities

-*If you're working on interesting problems in Rust, Python, or Scala, or need someone experienced in distributed systems and functional programming, I'd love to hear from you!*
+*If you're working on interesting problems in Rust, Python, or Scala, or need someone with working knowledge in distributed systems and functional programming, please do reach out!*